h2oai/h2oai-flood-prediction/deployment/nvidia-launchable/LAUNCHABLE.md

 Once deployment is complete (Section 1), you can access the interactive dashboard:

-1. Look for **port 8090** in your environment
+1. Goto the "Access" section of your deployed instance on brev.
+2. At the bottom of the page, find "Using Ports" section.
+3. If the cloud provider allows forwarding ports, there will be a clickable link similar to x.x.x.x:8090 under the "TCP/UDP Ports" section.
 2. Open that URL in your browser
-3. You'll see the Flood Prediction Dashboard with:
+3. You'll see the Flood Intelligence Dashboard with:
    - Real-time flood monitoring
    - Interactive watershed maps
    - Agent status and insights
    - Alert management
    - Data visualizations

-**Note**: If using NVIDIA Launchable, the port should already be configured and accessible.

 ---